 Madhabkunda Eco Park

 Madhabkunda is a popular destination in Bangladesh.
-Almost tourists here come to visit Madhabkunda waterfall.
-This fall is located inside the Eco Park, where you’ll see various trees, like a picnic spot.
-This is also one temple, and Parjatan Restaurant.
+Almost all tourists here come to visit Madhabkunda waterfall.
+This fall located inside the Eco Park, where you’ll see various trees, like a picnic spot.
+This is also one temple and Parjatan Restaurant.

-I had a lunch at Parjatan Restaurant, here the food was very tasty though pricey.
+I had lunch at Parjatan Restaurant, here the food was very tasty though pricey.

-- You’ve to buy the ticket to visit Madhabkunda Eco Park & Waterfall.
+- You’ve to buy a ticket to visit Madhabkunda Eco Park & Waterfall.

 - In Sylhet, you can enjoy local shopping at Manipuri Bazar.
-Here many types of handicrafts and fabrics made by Manipuri Tribal, much popular in Bangladesh.
+Here many types of handicrafts and fabrics made by Manipuri Tribal, much famous in Bangladesh.

 Sreemangal, Lawachara National Park

 I was sad as it was my last day in Sylhet.
-Early morning I checked out from Britannia Hotel.
-I wanted to eat Beef Shatkora (Famous Local Dish), and had that for the first time from Panch Bhai Restaurant, another popular restaurant for Bengali food in a cheap price.
+Early morning I checked out of the Britannia Hotel.
+I wanted to eat Beef Shatkora (Famous Local Dish) and had that for the first time from Panch Bhai Restaurant, another favorite restaurant for Bengali food at a low price.

 I was quite happy because for the second time went to visit Sreemangal, the Tea Capital of Bangladesh.
-In whole Bangladesh the excessive rainfall zone is Sreemangal.
-Therefore the weather of this destination is always cool and one of the best tourist spots in the country.
+In the whole of Bangladesh, the excessive rainfall zone is Sreemangal.
+Therefore the weather of this destination is always cold and one of the best tourist spots in the country.

 I had explored a lot at Lawachara National Park with the help of Eusuf Ali.
-He is very experienced and also cooperative Tour Guide and showed me many offbeat paths at Lawachara Rain Forest.
+He is a very experienced and also cooperative Tour Guide and showed me many unique paths at Lawachara Rain Forest.